venomix666/cpmish/arch/nano-z80/README.md

 What you get with this port:

-- 16x2 Mb drives on the SD-card
+- 14x4 MB drives on the SD-card
 - Most of an ADM-3a / Kaypro II terminal emulator supporting 80x30 text
-- A TPA of about 60kB
+- A TPA of 57 kB
 - Two serial ports, one on the built in USB UART and on a TTL UART header
 - A crude but functional terminal program with X-modem file transfer support
+- Utilities for changing baudrate and setting the display color
 - A fully implemented IO-byte which allows using monitor/keyboard or any of serial ports for the console.

 How to use it
 -------------
 Write `nano-z80.img` to a micro-SD card using `dd` and press `B` in the nano-z80 monitor to boot from the SD-card.

 By default, only drive `A:` is formatted.
-To use the additional drives, run `mkfs B:` up to `mkfs P:` to format the other drives once you have booted to CP/M.
+To use the additional drives, run `mkfs B:` up to `mkfs N:` to format the other drives once you have booted to CP/M.

 UART B (the one on the TTL UART header) supports changing baudrates, this can be done either using the `baudrate.com` tool or from inside `nanoterm`.